hemangchawla/3d-groundtruth-traffic-sign-positions/README.md

-# 3d Ground truth Traffic Sign Positions
+# 3d Ground truth Traffic Sign Positions in KITTI
 Coming soon!

 This respository contains the annotated Ground Truth (GT) traffic sign 3D positions annotated using the LiDAR and images from the KITTI raw dataset.